onzfonz/comp227/src/content/2/en/part2a.md

 If the problem has still not been resolved, sadly there isn't much to do apart from continuing to bug-hunt by sprinkling more `console.log` statements around your code.

-I added this chapter to the material after the model answer for the next question exploded completely (due to props being of the wrong type), and I had to debug it using `console.log`.
+The original author added this chapter to the material after the model answer for the next question exploded completely (due to props being of the wrong type), and I had to debug it using `console.log`.

 </div>